Flanner House: Cleo's Bodega & Cafe

 Located within the North West Area (NWA) of Indianapolis, Cleo's Bodega & Cafe serves as a food access hub for the community.
 The NWA is the largest food desert in Indianapolis.
 While also taking on the issue of food security, this project is a Workforce Development initiative with a commitment that the people who work in the store will be hired from the neighborhood and community through the Flanner House Community Center for Working Families Program.
 The store also serves as a place where not only produce from Flanner Farms, & Brandywine Creek Farms organic farming, is sold.

+Ujamaa Community Bookstore

+Ujamaa opened on Juneteenth in 2021 as a Black-owned business.
+The bookstore has classes for music, acting and roller skating.
+The store is named for a Swahili word that means "brotherhood".
+The intent is to provide knowledge of the history of Black Americans through books written by Black authors, as well as events geared towards Black culture and history.
+A wall of pictures of Black people throughout American history can be found in the back of the store, called "a living wall" by the manager, Rohini Townsend.